ECrownofFire/ecf/README.md

 Erlang Creative Forum (ECF) is intended to be a very simple forum host, similar to SMF or vBulletin or the like, but very lightweight and fast.
-It's still very early in development so it's missing a lot of features, and I would (currently) strongly recommend against using it.
+It's still very early in development so it's missing a lot of features, and I would (currently) recommend against using it.
 Feel free to take a look around the code though!

 At the bare minimum, ECF still needs the following:
 * Documentation